Mills Shelving | Australian Shelving and Components Provider

 The Role of Preventive Upgrades

 Waiting until a fire inspection identifies a problem is a poor strategy.
 Proactive upgrades reduce risk, cut long-term costs, and strengthen an insurer’s confidence in the operation.
-Preventative work also extends the lifespan of the coolroom and shelving itself.
+Preventative work also extends the lifespan of the cool room and shelving itself.

 Some examples of upgrades that reduce fire hazards include: